zero804/gitter/README.md

 browser extension to automatically keep your devtools up to date when Nodemon restarts the Node.js process.

+### Browsing local MongoDB
+Docker compose started [mongo-express](https://github.com/mongo-express/mongo-express) container.
+You can use it to view your local MongoDB content by visiting [http://localhost:8081/](http://localhost:8081/).

 ### Shutting down Docker Compose

 You can stop the docker containers with: